cfengine/core/contrib/cf-isalive/README.md

 ## 1. About

 Script used to detect and alert when CFEngine is stuck or dead and not applying any promise for a while (`MAX_SECOND_LATE`)

 ## 2. Usage

+Simply run the script.
+You'll only get output on failure, as illustrated below.

 ### 2.1.
 On a system where CFEngine is stuck